 School Administrator Letter

-Consider sharing this letter with school administrators.
-This letter was provided by the US Department of State and provides some context about Sponsored Programs students.
+Consider sharing with school administrators this letter from the Hosting at a New School article.
+This letter was provided by the U.S. Department of State and provides some context about Sponsored Programs students.
+The Hosting at a New School article also talks about strategies for working with schools on accepting exchange students.